- Search The Registry

 Abram Hill, directing

-Abram Hill was born in Atlanta, Georgia and spent half of his childhood there.
-At the age of seven he appeared in a Morehouse College Theatre production.
-In 1925, the family moved to Harlem, New York, and at 13 years of age Hill attended De Witt Clinton High School.
-After completing high school, he enrolled at City College of New York for two years and subsequently graduated with a B.A. from Lincoln University, Pennsylvania, in 1937; before graduating he secured a job in drama with the CCC (Civilian Conservation Corps), where he directed productions with male youths.
+Abram Hill was born in Atlanta, Georgia, and spent half his childhood there.
+At seven, he appeared in a Morehouse College Theatre production.
+In 1925, the family moved to Harlem, New York, and at 13 years of age, Hill attended De Witt Clinton High School.
+After completing high school, he enrolled at City College of New York for two years and subsequently graduated with a B.A. from Lincoln University, Pennsylvania, in 1937; before graduating, he secured a job in drama with the CCC (Civilian Conservation Corps), where he directed productions with male youths.

 In 1939 the Federal Theater Project was shut down, and Hill then teamed up with Frederick O'Neal and a group of other drama artists to form American Negro Theater (ANT) in Harlem.
-Hill and O'Neal believed that mainstream theater not only had few opportunities for Black actors, but that it also encouraged a hostile competitive relationship between the artists each striving to be the only "star".
+Hill and O'Neal believed that mainstream theater not only had few opportunities for Black actors but also encouraged a hostile competitive relationship between the artists, each striving to be the only "star."
 By contrast, ANT was interested in showing the Black community their own power, with directors, writers, technicians, and actors being equally important.
 Their stated mission was: "to break down the barriers of Black participation in the Theater; to portray Negro life as they honestly saw it; [and] to fill the gap of a Black Theater which did not exist."

-After leaving ANT in 1948, he continued working both as a director, with the Lincoln University Players in the early 1950s and as a teacher of English in New York schools.
-Abram Hill died in Harlem at the age of 76 on October 13, 1986.
-Although best known for his literary work On Strivers Row, Hill's most fundamental accomplishment was his part in founding American Negro Theater (ANT) alongside Frederick O'Neal, and members of the McClendon Players.
+After leaving ANT in 1948, he continued working as a director, with the Lincoln University Players in the early 1950s and as a teacher of English in New York schools.
+Abram Hill died in Harlem at 76 on October 13, 1986.
+Although best known for his literary work On Strivers Row, Hill's most fundamental accomplishment was his part in founding the American Negro Theater (ANT) alongside Frederick O'Neal and members of the McClendon Players.
 An exhibition entitled The 75th Anniversary of the American Negro Theatre was opened at the Schomburg Center for Research in Black Culture in 2015.